-- 5.5.1 Staff will ensure that confidentiality protocols are followed and under no circumstances will they disclose any information about children outside of their professional role. - 5.5.2 Information about children will only be shared with other members of staff on a need-to-know basis
+5.5.1 Staff will ensure that confidentiality protocols are followed and under no circumstances will they disclose any information about children outside of their professional role.

-- 5.5.3 All staff and volunteers understand that they have a professional responsibility to share information with other agencies, in the best interests of the child's safety, welfare and educational outcomes.
+- 5.5.2 Information about children will only be shared with other members of staff on a need-to-know basis - 5.5.3All staff and volunteers understand that they have a professional responsibility to share information with other agencies, in the best interests of the child's safety, welfare and educational outcomes.
 This is a matter of routine. - 5.5.4We have arrangements in place that set out clearly the process and principles for sharing information within school and with the three safeguarding partners, other organisations, agencies and practitioners as required.
-This includes an agreed rationale for gaining consent, when and what to share, when and what not to share and systems for recording these decisions. - 5.5.5 We comply with the Data Protection Act 2018 and GDPR in that we ensure that we process all personal information lawfully and keep it safe and secure, with appropriate retention schedules.
+This includes an agreed rationale for gaining consent, when and what to share, when and what not to share and systems for recording these decisions.